A colonoscopy offers several important benefits:

 During a colonoscopy, a flexible tube with a tiny camera is gently inserted into the rectum to examine the colon.
 The procedure usually takes about 30-60 minutes, but you should plan for a few hours at the clinic due to prep and recovery time.

-Yes, following a clear-liquid diet the day before and avoiding certain foods prior helps ensure your colon is clean, making it easier for the doctor to get clear images.
-Your healthcare provider will give you specific instructions on what to eat and drink as part of the preparation.
+Yes, following a clear-liquid diet the day before helps ensure your colon is clean.
+Additionally, avoiding certain foods beforehand makes it easier for the doctor to get clear images.
+To guide you through this, your healthcare provider will give you specific instructions on what to eat and drink as part of the preparation.